The Nye family came from western Germany. Andreas Neu immigrated to America in 1733.

 (1) Date comes from Sampson’s tombstone at Mount Pleasant Cemetery in Beaver County, near Ellwood City.
 Parents identified in grandfather Sampson Piersol’s will, Beaver County Will Book B, page 303.
 Parents also listed in “A Genealogy of American Nyes of German Origin, Vol. II,” page 31.
 In addition, Sampson is called the “Grand Son” of Sampson Piersol when Piersol sold Sampson 12 acres in North Sewickley Township, Beaver County, for $1 on March 17, 1842, as recorded in Beaver County Deed Book U, page 472.
 (2) Ruth is listed as the daughter of Jacob Piersol and wife of Sampson S. Nye in Beaver County Deed Book 27, page 137, which records the sale of land by Jacob’s heirs to Ruth for $1 on April 13, 1853.
 Birth date comes from tombstone at Mount Pleasant Cemetery, which was primarily a Piersol family cemetery.
 (3) Birth dates come from a New Testament in which the family recorded events.
 This is in my possession.
 (4) Tobias’ service is listed in “History of Beaver County, Pa.,” by A. Warner & Co., page 312.
 The wounding is mentioned in “History of Beaver County, Pennsylvania, and It’s Centennial Celebration,” by Joeseph H. Bausman, page 533.
+Benjamin's service is mentioned in the 1890 Census of veterans, under Franklin Township Beaver County, Pa.
 The service of the Jacob and Hiram is mentioned in “American Nyes.”
 (5) Beaver County Deed Books 84, page 289, and U, page 472.
 (6) “History of Beaver County, Pa.,” page 136.
 (7) “Tax Records 1841-1850, Beaver County, Pennsylvania” by Helen G. Clear and Mae H. Winne, page 3.
 (8) Date comes from tombstone and from the New Testament that served as the family Bible.
 The cause of death comes from “Pennsylvania 1850 Mortality.”
 His will is dated May 10, 1850 in Beaver County Will Book C, page 201.
 Ruth’s will is in Will Book K, page 475.
 (9) “Eastside Beaver County Tax Records 1890,” by Helen G. Clear and Mae H. Winne, Publishers of Beaver County Records, 1998, page 3.
 (10) Tombstone at Mount Pleasant Cemetery and Beaver County Register’s Docket No. 7, page 332.

 MICHAEL and HARRIET NYE